 - a.
-NZQA will recognise a Candidate's achievement of a Vocational Pathway based on credits on a Candidate's New Zealand Record of Achievement. - b.
+NZQA will recognise a Candidate's achievement of a Vocational Pathway based on Applicable credits. - b.
 University Entrance and Vocational Pathways are recognised on the Candidate's New Zealand Record of Achievement.

-Production and issue of NCEA Certificates and transcript of New 8.9 Zealand Record of Achievement
+8.9 Production and issue of NCEA Certificates and transcript of New Zealand Record of Achievement

 - a.
 Candidates who apply for one or more different NCEA Certificates are entitled to one free copy of each Certificate applied for, with a fee as set out in the Fee Schedule applying to further copies of NCEA Certificates requested. - b.
-Candidates may order one free hard copy of their New Zealand Record of Achievement for each year that they undertake study, with a fee as set out in the Fee c.
+Candidates may order one free hard copy of their New Zealand Record of Achievement for each year that they undertake study, with a fee as set out in the Fee Schedule applying to further hard copies of their New Zealand Record of Achievement. - c.
 The New Zealand Record of Achievement is available free of charge in electronic format (PDF) via NZQA's secure web portal.
 A PDF authenticity verification service is also available via NZQA's website.